piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 again if you haven't seen them yet:

 * [JungiSimpleEnvironmentBundle](https://github.com/piku235/JungiSimpleEnvironmentBundle) - this bundle defines own
 environment system where each environment may use different themes.
-So for eg. admin environment may has a theme "foo_admin" and default environment may has a theme "foo_default".
+So e.g. admin environment may has a theme "foo_admin" and default environment may has a theme "foo_default".
 * [JungiSimpleThemeBundle](https://github.com/piku235/JungiSimpleThemeBundle) - this bundle has the definition of a single theme which uses the Environment tag located in the JungiSimpleEnvironmentBundle.